Requirements for approved training and equipment

 - fill up and clean the sprayer.

-Safety distances when you are spreading plant protection products
+Safety distances when you are using plant protection products

-There are two different kinds of safety distances that you must take into consideration when you are spreading plant protection products: fixed safety distances and adjusted safety distances.
+There are two different kinds of safety distances that you must take into consideration when you are using plant protection products: fixed safety distances and adjusted safety distances.

 Fixed safety distances